kantaphonken/book_manager_api/README.md

   - Secure sign-up and sign-in using hashed passwords (bcrypt).
   - Token-based authentication for API access.
   - Authentication tokens are securely generated and stored in the database.
-  - Automatic token generation and expiration for enhanced security.

 - **Book Management (CRUD):**
-  - Add new books with title, author, genre, and publication year.
+  - Add new books with title, author, genre, publication year, and tags.
   - Retrieve a list of all books or details of a specific book.
-  - Update existing book information.
+  - Update existing book information, including tags.
   - Delete books from the collection.

 - **Tag Management:**